 In the United States, an allergist / immunologist is a physician certified first in either internal medicine, pediatrics or both who has completed an additional two years of fellowship training in an ACGME accredited allergy / immunology training program.
 Allergist / immunologists receive their subspecialty certification from the American Board of Allergy & Immunology (ABAI), which is a conjoint board of the American Board of Pediatrics (ABP) and the American Board of Internal Medicine (ABIM).

 How do I become an allergist / immunologist?

 To become an allergist / immunologist, a physician must first complete a residency in pediatrics, internal medicine or combined med-peds.
 Applications for allergy / immunology fellowship are processed through ERAS and training programs participate in the NRMP.
 A/I fellowship involves successful completion of 24 months of an educational program that includes training in both children and adults.

 Information about allergy / immunology fellowship programs can be accessed through FREIDA, ERAS, ACGME or the American Academy of Allergy, Asthma and Immunology.

-The AAAAI offers the Chrysalis Project to U.S. and Canadian junior/senior medical students and 1st/2nd year internal medicine or pediatric residents so they have the opportunity to explore a potential career in allergy / immunology.
+The AAAAI offers the Chrysalis Project to U.S. and Canadian medical students and internal medicine and/or pediatric residents so they have the opportunity to explore a potential career in allergy / immunology.

 What opportunities are available in Allied Health?